Divorce in the Second Half: Over 50

 Does the reduction of income because of my retirement impact on my obligation to pay maintenance (alimony)?

 Yes, but not if you retire too early and unrelated to health concerns.
-An appellate court case refused to give the husband any relief from his maintenance obligation when he took early retirement at age 54.
-Age 65 is a safe bet for reducing or terminating maintenance, but before age 65 it is more doubtful.
+The Gitlin Law Firm recently published a blog regarding maintenance and retirement in long-term marriage cases.
+One appellate court case refused to give the husband any relief from his maintenance obligation when he took early retirement at age 54.
+Although age 65 is a safe bet for reducing or terminating maintenance, significant relief for early retirement is more doubtful.
+There are, of course exceptions.
+These include:

 Can I be awarded my husband’s Social Security?